 Waterloo Sunset was a small indie label from the 80's well known to fans of Mod music.
 Cult Mod artist Eleanor Rigby’s original releases came out on the Waterloo Sunset Label and not only has she become very collectable but so has the label which released mainly vinyl format at a time when vinyl records were rapidly being supplanted by CD.
-Many people at that time did not have the facility to play CDs at home, however they did have cassette players and turntables.
-At that time vinyl was still used on the majority of disco turntables and much of the DJs skill was in the selection of the right grooves on the records to combine the sounds and beats to keep the audience dancing and engaged.
 The label remained faithful to both fans and professionals who liked to have and to hold vinyl and who preferred the warmer sound of vinyl over the more clinical sound of the compact disc.

 Waterloo Sunsets total output was six 7” singles, three vinyl LPs and one cassette album.
 We have now combined the best of these tracks with further unreleased material and mixes to create this album.